vicwomg/jamtrip/README.md

 - The version that is available on the jackaudio.org web site does not work with recent versions of OS X. Download a beta version that works with El Capitan and later [here](https://ccrma.stanford.edu/software/jacktrip/osx/JackOSX.0.92_b3.pkg)
 - Double click on the .pkg file to install
-  - You may see a security warning pop up window, if so press OK to dismiss it
+  - You may see a security warning pop up window, if so press OK to dismiss it (WARNING: if you don't DISMISS the popup, the below "open anyway" button wont show)
   - Open Spotlight Search (CMD + space, or click the upper right magnifying glass icon), type "Security & Privacy" and launch.
 (Or System Preferences > Security & Privacy)
   - Click the "General" button and click "Open Anyway" towards the bottom, where it lists the blocked package.
   - Then click "Open" in the next security confirmation window to complete the installation.